 TSA High Performance Officiating Program

-The Northern Territory Institute of Sport (NTIS) High Performance Officiating Program (HPOP) will provide opportunities and encourages officials from the Northern Territory (NT) to aspire to and achieve high level national and international standards of officiating within their sport.
+The Territory Sports Academy (TSA) High Performance Officiating Program (HPOP) will provide opportunities and encourages officials from the Northern Territory (NT) to aspire to and achieve high level national and international standards of officiating within their sport.
 By bringing officials and mentors together from various NT sports it will encourage and engage with each other to stimulate development of themselves and NT officials in general.

-Nominations are now open for the 2022 High Performance Officiating Program.
-Nominations close on 18 October 2021.
+Nominations for the 2022 High Performance Officiating Program are now closed.

 Nominations must be received via Peak Sporting Bodies using the online form as prescribed in the guidelines.

-The HPOP is a key strategy of the NTIS Workforce Development Plan to build capacity for higher achieving officials and sustainability through the Northern Territory Peak Sporting Bodies (PSB) engaging in the development of HPOP officials.
+HPOP is a key strategy of the Workforce Development Plan to build capabilities in higher achieving officials and officiating mentors and helping create capacity and sustainability through the NT Peak Sporting Body (PSB) engaging in the development of HPOP official.